-- A. The diversification requirements included in the Authorized Investments section are designed to mitigate credit risk in the portfolio. - B. No more than 5% of the total portfolio may be invested in securities of any single issuer, other than the US Government, its agencies and instrumentalities (limited to 30% per issuer), and LAIF to 20%.
-This section does not preclude the investment of up to 10% of the portfolio in short-term repurchase agreements, as defined in Section III(A8) above, money market mutual funds as defined in Section III(A13), or JPA Pools as defined in Section III(A15). - C. The City may elect to sell a security prior to its maturity and record a capital gain or loss in order to improve the quality, liquidity or yield of the portfolio in response to market conditions or the City's risk preferences; and - D. If a security owned by the City is downgraded by either Moody's or S&P to a level below the minimum quality required by this Investment Policy, it shall be the City's policy to sell that security as soon as practicable.
+- A. The diversification requirements included in the Authorized Investments section are designed to mitigate credit risk in the portfolio. - B. No more than 5% of the total portfolio may be invested in securities of any single issuer, other than the US Government, its agencies and instrumentalities (limited to 30% per issuer), and LAIF to 20% unless otherwise specified.
+This section does not preclude the investment of up to

+- 10% of the portfolio in short term repurchase agreements, as defined in Section III(A8) above, money market mutual funds as defined in Section III(A13), or JPA Pools as defined in Section III(A15). - C. The City may elect to sell a security prior to its maturity and record a capital gain or loss in order to improve the quality, liquidity or yield of the portfolio in response to market conditions or the City's risk preferences; and - D. If a security owned by the City is downgraded by either Moody's or S&P to a level below the minimum quality required by this Investment Policy, it will be the City's policy to review the credit situation and make a determination as to whether to sell or retain such securities in the portfolio.it If a security is downgraded, the Treasurer will use discretion in determining whether to sell or hold the security based on its current maturity, the economic outlook for the issuer, and other relevant factors. - If a decision is made to retain a downgraded security in the portfolio, its presence in the portfolio will be monitored and reported quarterly to the City Council shall be the City's policy to sell that security as soon as practicable.